Somatic Symptoms & Conversion Disorder

 Conversion Disorder

-Conversion disorder is the name for what's happening when anxiety or psychological distress shows up in the body, as physical symptoms...even though the physical symptoms don't seem to have a physical cause.
-A person may lose their sight, hearing, or ability to walk, etc., even though medical tests cannot find a physiological basis for such changes.
+Conversion disorder is the name that’s been given for what's happening when anxiety or psychological distress shows up in the body, as physical symptoms...even though the physical symptoms don't seem to have a physical cause.
+In dramatic cases, a person may lose their sight, hearing, or ability to walk, etc., even though medical tests cannot find a physiological basis for such changes.

 Signs and Symptoms of Conversion Disorder